Extending F-1 Visa Status

 - Medical evidence from a licensed medical doctor or psychologist on official letterhead that states the nature and dates of the illness (only for extensions based on medical grounds).

-To apply for an extension, simply complete the required documents above and bring them to the Global Education Office.
+To apply for an extension, simply complete the required documents above and submit them to the Global Education Office.

-You must schedule an appointment with the International Student Advisor AND bring all the above documents to complete the extension process.
+You must schedule an appointment with a staff member in International Student Services AND bring all the above documents to complete the extension process.

 Maintaining your immigration status is your responsibility.
 Please act in a timely manner to protect your status and to avoid any problems with your stay in the United States.